Cogitri/Health/README.md

 * sqlite >= 3.24
 * Vala

-Afterwards you can build gnome-health like so:
+Afterwards you can build Health like so:

 ```sh
 meson build